-- Zest the lemon and juice half, keeping the zest and juice separate; cut half into wedges for garnish.
-[Zest both lemons; juice 1 lemon and cut 1 lemon into wedges.]
+- Zest the lemon and juice half, keeping the zest and juice separate; cut the remaining half into wedges for garnish.
+[Zest both lemons; juice 1 lemon and cut the remaining lemon into wedges.]

 In a medium bowl, toss together the celery, radishes, as much sliced onion as you like, remaining parsley leaves, lemon zest, 1 tablespoon [2 TBL] lemon juice, and 2 teaspoons [4 tsp] oil.
 Season to taste with salt and pepper.

 Shape and cook the seafood cakes

 Using wet hands, form the seafood mixture into four [eight] ¾-inch-thick patties.

 In a large frying pan over medium-high heat, warm 2 teaspoons [1 TBL] oil until hot but not smoking.
 Add the cakes and cook, turning once, until browned and cooked through, 4 to 5 minutes per side.

-Transfer the cakes and celery-radish salad to individual plates and drizzle the cakes with half the tahini goddess dressing.
+Transfer the seafood cakes and celery-radish salad to individual plates and drizzle the cakes with half the tahini goddess dressing.
 Serve the remaining dressing and lemon wedges on the side.

 - Measure the chopped onion.